Yellowbelly Photo

 Hi there, hola.

-Helen Romeu Coombes is a bilingual Spanish-British actor and theatre maker born and raised in Madrid, Spain, currently based between Madrid and New York.
+Helen Romeu Coombes is a bilingual Spanish-British actor, theatre maker, and teaching artist born and raised in Madrid, Spain, currently based in New York.
 Shaped by both British and American acting traditions, she is a graduate of the Neighborhood Playhouse School of the Theatre in New York and a first class alumna of the University of Exeter in the UK.
 She has also been a proud member of the National Youth Theatre of Great Britain since she was 16.
 She has worked professionally on stage and on screen in Spain, the UK, and the US.

 I decided I wanted to be an actor at the age of 10 when I played the Sheriff of Nottingham in a school production of Robin Hood, and realised that dressing up as a medieval tax collector and shouting “Saxon dogs!” while brandishing a plastic sword could be quite a fun job.